Kung-Fu Master (video game): Ports

-In June 1985, the game was ported to the Nintendo Entertainment System (NES), known as the Famicom in Japan; it was released Spartan X in Japan, before releasing internationally as Kung Fu in North America and PAL regions.
-It was converted and published by Nintendo, with the port designed and directed by Shigeru Miyamoto.
-He led the Nintendo development team responsible for porting the Famicom port.
+In June 1985, the game was released for the Family Computer in Japan.
+It was released as Spartan X in Japan, before releasing internationally as Kung Fu for the Nintendo Entertainment System in North America and PAL regions.
+The game was converted and published by Nintendo, with the port designed and directed by Shigeru Miyamoto.
+He led the Nintendo development team responsible for porting the Famicom version.
 He was interested in porting Kung-Fu Master due to its side-scrolling action gameplay, which was something he had in mind for the platformer genre, so he wanted to gain experience developing side-scrolling games with Excitebike (1984) and Kung Fu.
-Koji Kondo also worked on the Famicom port, designing the sound effects.
-In the NES version, Thomas is closely modelled after Jackie Chan, making it the first video game to feature a real-life person.
+Koji Kondo also designed the sound effects for the Famicom port.

 The game was ported to the Atari 2600 by programmer Dan Kitchen (brother of Garry Kitchen), shortly after he had ported Ghostbusters (1984) to the Atari 2600.
 This port of Kung-Fu Master is considered a significant programming feat considering the technical limitations of the Atari 2600.

 Kung-Fu Master was also ported to the Atari 7800, Amstrad CPC, Apple II, Commodore 64, MSX (Irem/ASCII version as Seiken Achō), PlayChoice-10 (arcade, nearly the same as the NES version), and ZX Spectrum.